tryandromeda/website/static/content/docs/api/fetch.md

-# Fetch API
+---
+title: "Fetch API"
+description: "HTTP client functionality and Headers manipulation"
+section: "API Reference"
+order: 12
+id: "fetch-api"
+---

 The Fetch API provides an interface for fetching resources from across the network.
 It's a modern replacement for XMLHttpRequest that uses promises and integrates seamlessly with async/await syntax.

 ## Overview